Ujjalt/ujjaltimshina/_teaching/2014-spring-teaching-1.md

 location: "New Delhi, India"
 ---

-As a Teaching Assistant for the undergraduate course **MTH204: ODE/PDEs and Numerical Methods** in Spring 2025 at IIIT Delhi, I was involved in assisting with tutorials, grading assignments, solving student queries, and helping with exam preparation.
+As a Teaching Assistant for the undergraduate course **MTH204: ODE/PDEs and Numerical Methods** in Spring 2025 at IIIT Delhi under Dr. Sarthok Sircar, I was involved in assisting with tutorials, grading assignments, solving student queries, and helping with exam preparation.

 ### Responsibilities
 - Conducted weekly tutorial sessions.